-OV order via public web form or via using selfservice software Typically Telia verifies that the administrative contact person defined in the certificate application is employed by the Customer by calling the contact person via the Customer's PBX number or by making a call to some other verified number in the organization, which is looked up from a directory maintained by a trusted party.
+DV order via public web form or via using self-service software. those by using methods listed in Baseline Requirements for the Seal order via web form Typically Telia verifies that the administrative contact person defined in the certificate application is employed by the Customer by calling the contact person via the Customer's PBX number or by making a call to some other verified number in the organization, which is looked up from a directory maintained by a trusted party.
 Authorization of the administrative and technical contact persons may also be based on attorney letter or FullSSL agreement from the actual Customer.
 In that case CA will verify the origin of the authorization document by verification phone call.

-CA will always verify that the Customer's administrative contact person approves the subscriber agreement at least once including information about Customer responsibilities, Company details, authorized Certificate Approvers and all relevant subject or domain values allowed in the SSL certificates.
-In online service the agreement details are available to him/her online in the CA web pages so that the agreement can be modified at any time.
-In non-authenticated SSL web order all order details are verified each time by CA.
+CA will always verify that the Customer's administrative contact person approves the subscriber agreement at least once including information about Customer responsibilities and Company details.
+In Seal certificate web order all order details are verified each time by CA.